 Is it time to hit your personal reset button?
 If you were to fill a page with answers to today’s question, what would they reveal?
 You might feel lost, disappointed, or unsure about the meaning of your existence.
 Don’t allow yourself to exist among the living dead!

 Right vs Wrong

-So, think about today’s question and be as honest as you can.
-Some helpful hints as you try to determine who you are: there is no right or wrong answer; identities change over time; you get to decide who you are.
-If I haven’t mentioned this yet, you get to decide who you are.
+The first step in changing your life for the better is to acknowledge its current status.
+Think about today’s question and answer honestly, as much as it may sting.
+Some helpful hints: there is no right or wrong answer; identities change over time; you get to decide who you are.
+If I haven’t mentioned, you get to decide who you are.
 Despite all the things that happen in your world, you decide who you get to be.

 You get to be you, end of story.
 This is important if you feel confused, unjustified or pressured to be something you’re not.
 Too often, people believe things that happened to them in the past define who they are.
 And too often, people define themselves by their failures, mistakes or regrets.